“The Lenovo IdeaPad Flex 5 offers incredible value and solid performance with very few compromises.”

 Finally, Windows 10 Hello password-less login is supported by a fingerprint reader on the upper-right corner of the keyboard deck.
 It’s fast and accurate, and again, is a bonus on a $600 laptop.
 There’s no infrared camera for facial recognition, however.

 The Lenovo IdeaPad Flex 5 is a spectacularly fast laptop for $600, with a build quality that at last earns the price.
-The configuration is impressive as well — you don’t often get a 256GB PCIe SSD and 16GB of RAM for anywhere near this price.
-If a budget performer is your goal, then this is a great laptop.
+The configuration is impressive as well — you don’t often get a 256GB PCIe SSD and 16GB of

 The display is disappointing, though, meaning that all that power that could be aimed at creative types is a bit wasted.
 That’s a shame, and it holds back the Flex 5.